Skip to Main Content

 2. List of references

-This is a list of the sources you have cited in the text placed at the end of your paper.
-This is not a list of “works consulted”.
-Every source that is listed in your references needs to be also cited in the body of your paper.
-Follow these instructions when typing and formatting your list of references.
+This is a list of the sources you have cited in the text at the end of your paper.
+It is not a list of “works consulted”.
+Every source listed in your references list must also be cited in the body of your work and vice versa.